Bhakti: Terminology

-The Sanskrit word bhakti is derived from the verb root bhaj-, which means "to worship, have recourse to, betake onself to" or bhañj-, which means "to break."
-The word also means "attachment, devotion to, fondness for, homage, faith or love, worship, piety to something as a spiritual, religious principle or means of salvation".

 The meaning of the term bhakti is analogous to but different from kama.
 Kama connotes emotional connection, sometimes with sensual devotion and erotic love.
-Bhakti, in contrast, is spiritual, a love and devotion to religious concepts or principles, that engages both emotion and intellection.
+Bhakti, in contrast, is spiritual: a love and devotion to religious concepts or principles, that engages both emotion and intellection.
 Karen Pechelis states that the word bhakti should not be understood as uncritical emotion, but as committed engagement.
 She adds that, in the concept of bhakti in Hinduism, the engagement involves a simultaneous tension between emotion and intellection, "emotion to reaffirm the social context and temporal freedom, intellection to ground the experience in a thoughtful, conscious approach".
 One who practices bhakti is called a bhakta.

 The term bhakti, in Vedic Sanskrit literature, has a general meaning of "mutual attachment, devotion, fondness for, devotion to" such as in human relationships, most often between beloved-lover, friend-friend, king-subject, parent-child.
 It may refer to devotion towards a spiritual teacher (Guru) as guru-bhakti, or to a personal God, or for spirituality without form (nirguna).

 According to the Sri Lankan Buddhist scholar Sanath Nanayakkara, there is no single term in English that adequately translates or represents the concept of bhakti in Indian religions.
 Terms such as "devotion, faith, devotional faith" represent certain aspects of bhakti, but it means much more.
 The concept includes a sense of deep affection, attachment, but not wish because "wish is selfish, affection is unselfish".
 Some scholars, states Nanayakkara, associate it with saddha (Sanskrit: Sraddha) which means "faith, trust or confidence".
 However, bhakti can connote an end in itself, or a path to spiritual wisdom.